I spent the first part of my journalism career as an editor, learning the ropes and

-I have found that not all manufacturers/contractors/associations/publishers have the
+I have found that not all manufacturers, contractors, associations or publishers have the

 budget to hire another employee.
 Or they don’t have the time to create the marketing

 materials they envision.
-That is where I come into play.
+This is where I come into play.
 As a freelancer, I have made

 it my mission to tell companies’ stories and to promote their talents.